[CS Technical Interview 7] JavaScript that gets you talking

 2⃣ Appendix | Interview Practice Materials Provided

-• At the end of the lecture materials, we've included "answering in one or two sentences" training to reduce the effort of organizing.
+• At the end of the lecture materials, we have included "answering in one or two sentences" training to save you the trouble of organizing it yourself.

-3⃣ Prepare for follow-up questions with our Technical Interview Practice Workbook PDFincluded
+3⃣ Preparing for follow-up questions Technical Interview Practice Workbook PDF provided

-• I designed it so you can practice speaking as if in a real interview even on your own.
+• It is designed so that you can practice speaking just like a real interview on your own.

-• You can find detailed information about the workbook structure and how to use it in the workbook introduction video at the beginning of the course.
+• You can find detailed information about the workbook's structure and how to use it in the workbook introduction video at the beginning of the course.

 Operating System Workbook Example

-• The content will continue to expand with new explanations, additional examples, and more.
+• The content will continue to expand with new supplementary explanations, additional examples, and more.

-• Even if the price increases as content is added, students who have already purchased
+• Even if the price increases as more content is added, students who have already purchased the course

 can access all content at no additional cost.

-💡 Here's how to make the most of this abundant content
+💡 How to make the most of this abundant content

-Non-majors, job seekers, career changers, and anyone preparing for technical interviews who needs to be able to articulate CS fundamentals verbally
+Non-majors, job seekers, or those preparing for a career change who are facing technical interviews and need to be able to verbally organize CS fundamentals.

 Don't open those thick textbooks